roheetnarayanan/roheetnarayanan/README.md

 <hr>
 <div align="center">
 <p> <em><Strong>Daily Dose of Star Wars</Strong></em></p><br>
-The Force will be with you.
-Always. — Obi-Wan Kenobi <br>
+An object cannot make you good or evil.
+The temptation of power, forbidden knowledge, even the desire to do good can lead some down that path.
+But only you can change yourself. — Bendu <br>
-README.md last auto generated Mon Jan 24 07:08:05 2022<br>
+README.md last auto generated Tue Jan 25 07:07:53 2022<br>
 </div>